carolstran/so-you-want-to-learn-graphql/docs/what-is-graphql/beginner-videos.md

 # So you want to know what GraphQL is?

-That's great!
-When you ask around about how to learn GraphQL, people tend to give you two (not very helpful) answers: "Try it out" or <a href="https://graphql.github.io/learn/" target="_blank">read the docs</a>.
-But it's not always that simple.

 <!-- https://github.com/SaraVieira/graphql-portfolio -->

-Here are some of our favorite resources for absolute beginners.
+Here are some of our favorite video resources for absolute beginners.

-## TODO
+# TODO

 ## What is GraphQL?